 How do I know if I am confirmed to attend Orientation?

-All students will receive their confirmation information sent to their home address.
-This will include the date of the Orientation program, the number of family members signed up to attend, what to bring, a parking pass for the day, and other important information regarding Orientation.
+All students will receive their confirmation information via e-mail.
+This will include the date of the Orientation program, the number of family members signed up to attend, what to bring, and other important information regarding Orientation.
 It is important that you attend Orientation on the date scheduled and the number of family members scheduled attend as well.
 Students can also view their Orientation date on the "Applicant" tab of CampusNet.

 What if I am unable to attend Orientation?